Pre-Conference Workshop Schedule

 Pre-conference workshops offer highly interactive, focused sessions for administrators, educators and policymakers for personalized, competency-based learning.
 These highly individualized sessions are not included in the conference package and must be registered for separately.

 Space is limited to ensure small group interactions, so be sure to register for the pre-conference workshops early.
+Pre-conference workshops are not included and must be purchased separately.
+Full day Workshop $345.
+Half-day Workshop $230.

 Note: Times and dates are subject to change.